The Serpent's Egg (album)

-The Serpent's Egg is the fourth studio album by the Australian band Dead Can Dance, released on 24 October 1988 by record label 4AD.
+The Serpent's Egg is the fourth studio album by the British-Australian band Dead Can Dance, released on 24 October 1988 by record label 4AD.

 Background

 The album was the last produced while Brendan Perry and Lisa Gerrard were a romantic couple.
-A majority of the album was recorded in a multi-storey apartment block in the Isle of Dogs, London.
+The majority of the album was recorded in their council flat, part of a multi-storey apartment block in the Isle of Dogs, London.

 Perry discussed the album's title: "In a lot of aerial photographs of the Earth, if you look upon it as a giant organism—a macrocosmos—you can see that the nature of the life force, water, travels in a serpentine way".